CIS565-Fall-2020/Project0-Getting-Started/README.md

 were helpful for most of these.

-- `float3` works a little differently than `vec3` in that you have to be explicit about all 3 components, `float3(1.0)` results in a compiler error.
+- `float3` works a little differently than `vec3` in that you have to be explicit about all 3 components. `float3(1.0)` results in a compiler error.
 - `fmod` is like GLSL's `mod()`
 - `modf` and `fmod` are two different things.
 The former splits a float into